Stocks, oil plunge on growing signs of global slowdown

 "The combination of those three things (yield inversion, Germany's GDP and Chinese industrial production) has refreshed fears of a global slowdown," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

-"We're seeing that flow through to stock prices falling and yields across the globe plummeting as well," he said.
+"We're seeing that flow through to stock prices falling and yields across the globe plummeting as well," Arone added.

-The slide in equity and oil markets erased the previous session's sharp gains after the United States moved to delay tariffs on some Chinese products.
+The slide in equity and oil markets erased the previous session's sharp gains after the United States moved to delay raising tariffs in September on some Chinese products.

-China's offshore yuan gave up some early gains as the weaker-than-expected data tempered optimism generated on Tuesday by the U.S. decision to delay raising tariffs in September.
+China's offshore yuan gave up some early gains as the weaker-than-expected data tempered optimism generated on Tuesday by the U.S. decision.

 Negative interest rates from the European Central Bank and Bank of Japan are creating an adverse effect on yields everywhere, including the United States, Arone said.

-"This level of sell-off is primarily driven by institutional program trades," he said.
+"This level of sell-off is primarily driven by institutional program trades," Frederick said.
 "Moves of this magnitude are mostly driven by programs that are tied to" the inverted yield curve.

 The dollar index <.DXY> added 0.17% and the euro fell 0.3% to $1.1138.
 The Japanese yen strengthened 0.77% versus the greenback at 105.91 per dollar.